 Simply follow his instructions, hit “go”, and watch the big bucks pour into your account.

-But tell me, how many kids or even adults do you know about whom have made a life-changing fortune from some “magical website”?
+But how many kids or even adults do you know about who have made a life-changing fortune from some “magical website”?

 The answer’s NONE.
 Zero.
 Zip.
 Nada.
 A big fat 0!